 The famed Lunt-Fontanne theatre has been home to many iconic shows over the years from Hello, Dolly! to Beauty and the Beast to more recently Finding Neverland.
 Preparations are in full swing to mount a production of Charlie and the Chocolate Factory, an iconic tale that has captured the heart and imagination of people of all ages !
 Join Charlie, the plucky protagonist, as he enters a world of pure imagination after winning a golden ticket.
 Broadway veteran Christian Borle stars as Willy Wonka in the stage adaptation with Jack O’Brien taking the reigns as the director.
 If you're looking a comprehensive Lunt-Fontanne theatre seating chart, you're in the right place.
+Also, here's a handy link to the seat availability and real time prices for different seats/dates for Charlie and the Chocolate Factory on Headout.

 The show will begin previews from March 23rd and we bet you wouldn’t want to miss this magical show.
 To make your Broadway experience better, we have put together a guide of everything you would want to know, from the Lunt-Fontanne seating chart to pricemaps to best places to grab a bite nearby.